 - 4 tbsps raw organic cashew butter (purée de cajou)

 - ½ cup maple syrup

 - ½ cup fresh & soft medjool dates, pits removed (5-6 big dates or 115-120 grams date flesh)

 - Shredded coconut or ground nuts of choice

 If your pitted dates are not juicy and fresh, then put them in a small bowl filled with hot water.
 Let them soak for at least 5 minutes, then drain & discard the water.

 Put the dry ingredients in the bowl of your food processor.
 Pulse until the walnuts (or pecans) breakdown and combine with the other ingredients.
 You should obtain a fine crumbly dry mixture.

 Add the wet ingredients and pulse until the mixture is thick, sticky and tends to shape into a ball when pulsing.
 Scoop out the mixture with a rubber spatula and form a big ball on a piece of parchment or wax paper.
 Wrap up the ball and place in the fridge for at least 30 minutes to chill.

 Wash your hands and shape into balls.
-I use about ¾ of a tablespoon of dough per ball and roll each one between the palms of my hands.
-If need be, from time to time, cool down your hands under cold running tap water.
+With spoon, gather about ¾ of a tablespoon of dough per ball and roll each one between the palms of your hands.
+If need be, from time to time, cool down your hands under cold running tap water and dry them.

 Roll each ball into the shredded coconut (or ground nuts) and place each one in a container lined with paper towel or parchment.
 If stacking them in layers, separate the layers with parchment or paper towel.
 Cover tightly and place in the refrigerator to chill for at least one hour or even better, overnight.
 You can also store them in the freezer.